-At Oasis Hub South Grimsby we have our community space which has lots of activities taking place throughout the year, from our holiday activities, parent drop in sessions, to training for people within our community and volunteers.
-We always need support during the day to help run the space and welcome anyone to just pop in and put the kettle on!
+At Oasis Hub South Grimsby we have our community space which has lots of activities taking place throughout the year, from our holiday activities, parent drop in sessions to training for people within our community and volunteers.
+We always need support in the day to running of the space and welcome anyone to just pop in and put the kettle on!

 Food Project Volunteers

-One of our main areas of work involves the many food projects that we run in partnership with the We are One Foundation.
-You are able to read about this in further detail on our food project tab.
-We are always looking for volunteers to support these projects - no amount of time is too small!
-In return we are able to support you with gaining food related qualifications.
+One of our main areas for work is the many food projects that we run in partnership with We are One Foundation, you are able to read about in further detail on our food project tab, we are always looking for volunteers to support these projects for as much or as little time as can be given.
+In return we are able to support with gaining you food related qualifications.